sagerioz/java-practice/README.md

       int sumOfNumbers = 5 + 1;
       System.out.println = ("5 + 1 = " + sumOfNumbers)

+      System.out.print("Enter the name: \n");

+      /* more booleans like hasNextLine:
+      hasNextInt,
+      hasNextFloat,
+      hasNextDouble,
+      hasNextByte,
+      nextInt,
+      nextFloat,
+      nextDouble...
+      these make sure you are handling the right data types!
+      */

+      if(userInput.hasNextLine()){
+        // if the user actually entered a string(hasNextLine)?
+If so, do this... this.setName(userInput.nextLine())
+      }
   }

   // this is how to execute the code above.
 This gets called first.
 You can run this on the command line: